MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Checking your current advanced settings

-To check the current advanced settings settings in effect, run the following commands:
+To check the current advanced settings in effect, run the following commands:

 **To check your *label policy* advanced settings**, use the following syntax: